LabSid-USP/RUBEM/doc/source/userguide.rst

 :raw-html:`Saturated Hydraulic Conductivity (K<sub>SAT</sub>)`
 ````````````````````````````````````````````````````````````````````````````````

 Mandatory path to a tabular file with values [mm/month] of saturated hydraulic conductivity for each soil class.
-Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`. :ref:`See more.
+Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`. :ref:`See more. <saturated-hydraulic-conductivity-table>`
 .. code-block:: dosini

    [TABLES]